Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Introduction

-We evaluate \tool on a dataset of 12 recent Solidity projects from Code4rena, containing 100 contracts and 75 high- and medium-severity vulnerabilities, using a knowledge graph built from 270 historical projects that captures 475 DeFi semantics, 579 vulnerability patterns, and 2,096 links between them.
-On this dataset, \tool significantly outperforms existing tools by detecting all 14 high-severity vulnerabilities and 77\% of 61 medium-severity vulnerabilities with minimal false positives, demonstrating high precision and recall.
-The knowledge graph contributes substantially to effectiveness, achieving 88\% coverage of ground-truth vulnerabilities compared to 45\% for the best baseline, and an ablation study without the knowledge graph shows clear drops in both coverage and precision.
-In real-world projects, \tool identifies 12 high and 10 medium vulnerabilities, all confirmed and fixed by developers, including severe liquidity-draining issues, while generating concrete proofs of exploitation.
-Regarding cost, \tool incurs higher token usage than baselines but remains far cheaper than manual auditing, and this overhead is justified by its ability to detect critical vulnerabilities that threaten millions of dollars.
+We evaluate \tool on a dataset of \ziqiao{11 recent Solidity projects from Code4rena, containing 127 contracts and 84 high- and medium-severity vulnerabilities, using a knowledge graph built from 331 historical contests that captures 650 DeFi semantics, 1,226 vulnerability patterns, and 1,954 links between them.
+On this dataset, \tool significantly outperforms existing open-source tools, including the industry-leading harness, \textsc{Codex}\xspace by detecting all 21 high-severity vulnerabilities and 90\% of 63 medium-severity vulnerabilities without false positives, demonstrating high precision and recall.
+The knowledge graph, assessed by experienced auditors, also reaches high precision with substantial agreement.
+In real-world projects, \tool identifies 9 high and 36 medium vulnerabilities, all confirmed and fixed by developers, including severe liquidity-draining issues, while generating concrete proofs of exploitation.
+Regarding model sensitivity, \tool demonstrates generalizability across different LLMs, offering a trade-off between detection effectiveness and cost efficiency.}

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=15pt] \item We propose a novel knowledge-driven, agentic workflow for smart contract vulnerability detection called \tool, which leverages high-level DeFi semantics and vulnerability patterns to capture rich auditing knowledge. \item We construct an auditing knowledge graph from 270 historical projects, comprising 475 DeFi semantics across 13 categories and 2,096 links between these semantics and vulnerability patterns, enabling the generation of more comprehensive auditing specifications. \item Evaluation results show that \tool effectively discovers vulnerabilities, identifying 14 known high-severity vulnerabilities reported on Code4rena and 12 previously unknown high-severity vulnerabilities in new real-world projects, thereby helping prevent the loss of millions of dollars in user assets. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=15pt] \item We propose a novel knowledge-driven, agentic workflow for smart contract vulnerability detection called \tool, which leverages high-level DeFi semantics and vulnerability patterns to capture rich auditing knowledge. \item \ziqiao{We construct an auditing knowledge graph from 331 historical contests, comprising 650 DeFi semantics across 13 categories and 1,954 links between these semantics and vulnerability patterns, enabling the generation of more comprehensive auditing specifications.} \item Evaluation results show that \tool effectively discovers vulnerabilities, \ziqiao{identifying 21 known high-severity vulnerabilities reported on Code4rena and 9 previously unknown high-severity vulnerabilities in new real-world projects, thereby helping prevent the loss of millions of dollars in user assets.} \end{itemize}